ok-nick/opensource.contentauth.org/docs/manifest/reading/legacy.md

 ## Legacy ingredients

 Old manifests may contain these kinds of deprecated ingredient data:
-- V1 ingredients, with label `c2pa.ingredient`.
+- V1 ingredients, with labels that begin with `c2pa.ingredient`.
-- V2 ingredients, with label `c2pa.ingredient.v2`.
+- V2 ingredients, with labels that begin with `c2pa.ingredient.v2`.

 <a name="question1"></a>

 <div class="review-comment">
-What should we say about reading v1 and v2 ingredients?
+Should we say anything more about reading v1 and v2 ingredients?
 </div>

 ## Legacy actions